 Stereotypes also exist.
 Some of them are funny.
 Some of them contain statistical truths.
 Some of them create preconceptions in a society that can result in unfair treatment.
 Again, stereotypes and sexist jokes are things that don’t necessarily normalize or condone societal injustice and should be judged on a case-by-case basis.

 This doesn’t mean progressive movements should cease their work or that I feel that feminist is a shameful title.
-But for gender egalitarianism to exist properly there needs to be an open dialogue about men’s rights, and this is something that I’ve found to be lost in women-oriented gender studies.
+But for gender egalitarianism to exist properly there needs to be an open dialogue about men’s rights, and this is something that I’ve found to be lost in [my school’s] women-oriented gender studies.

 The collaborative writing project No, Seriously, What About Teh Menz, has some pretty good posts on male-centered sexism that I would recommend as good gender-issues reading.